Deploying the right volunteer retention strategies can keep volunteers coming back to fulfill new opportunities for your organization.

 See additional strategic benefits of volunteer management software

-Setting volunteers up for success starts with providing on-going training and resources that benefit them and their experiences.
-Your nonprofits volunteer retention strategies should incorporate how your organization plans to provide this type of support to volunteers.
+Setting volunteers up for success starts with providing ongoing training and resources that benefit them and their experiences.
+Your nonprofit's volunteer retention strategies should incorporate how your organization plans to provide this type of support to volunteers.

 Here are a few volunteer training and resource tips to consider:

-Learn a few additional easy to implement volunteer training tips
+Learn a few additional easy-to-implement volunteer training tips

 Making a good first impression may seem like an obvious volunteer retention strategy.
-You would be surprised how many organizations take advantage of this easy to implement practice.
+You would be surprised how many organizations take advantage of this easy-to-implement practice.
 Making a good first impression is a critical part of your volunteer’s experience with your nonprofit.
 Believe it or not but only about 7% of a first impression is based on spoken words.
 The remaining 93% is formed based on tone of voice and body language.

 Here are a few ways to make a good first impression on volunteers: